MerginMaps/docs/src/layer/form-widgets/index.md

 Selecting values from a drop-down menu is faster then typing them in manually and it also ensures that there are no typos or spelling variations.
 To present the options as a drop-down menu in the form, you can use the [Value Map](#value-map) or [Value Relation](#value-relation) widgets in QGIS.

+There are some benefits of using the Value Relation widget, such as:
+- Option to select multiple values from the list (in this case, the field needs to be of `text` data type).
+- The layer that contains values can be edited in the field.
+For example, if you have missed a value in your list for the drop-down menu, you can edit the table in the <MobileAppNameShort />, add the value and use it during your survey.
+See [Working with non-spatial tables](../non-spatial-data/) for more details.
+- Searching the values: if you have a large list of values, it will become cumbersome to find the right value.
+With Value Relation widget, you have the option to search for values in the list in the <MobileAppNameShort />.

 ### Value Map

+Value map widget is used to select a value from a drop-down menu.
+Values are defined in the widget.
+They cannot be changed or added from the <MobileAppNameShort /> and only one value can be selected.

+If you want to use multiple selections in a field or need to add new values during the survey, check out the [Value Relation](#value-relation) widget.

 :::tip Example project available
 This public project <MerginMapsProject id="documentation/form-widgets" /> contains a Value Map field.
 Download or clone it to see the setup.